 The exposure to foreign currency risk of the Cooperative is assessed through a value at risk ("VaR") estimation model.
-The VaR figure obtained will then be compared to the amount of internal reserves held for bearing FX risk (the "FX buffer") in the balance sheet.
-If the comparison results in exceeding the FX buffer, the FX risk will be hedged externally with FX or interest rate derivatives through selected counterparties.
+The VaR figure obtained will then be compared against the value of 1% of the total assets of the Cooperative.
+If the comparison results in exceeding that threshold, the FX risk will be hedged externally with FX or interest rate derivatives through selected counterparties.